petesramek/polyline-algorithm-csharp/README.md

 # Polyline Algorithm for .NET (.NET Standard 2.1)

 Lightweight .NET Standard 2.1 library implementing Google Encoded Polyline Algorithm.
+It provides types and methods for encoding and decoding polylines.

 More info about the algorithm can be found at [Google Developers](https://developers.google.com/maps/documentation/utilities/polylinealgorithm).

 ## Prerequisites